-You have the option to add the blue cheese in step #2.
-The cheese will melt and will soften the strength of the flavor of the blue cheese.
+You have the option to add the blue cheese in step #1, but the cheese will melt and will soften the strength of the flavor of the blue cheese.

 Let the ice cream base “age” in the refrigerator overnight.
 This process will give the proteins in the milk time to relax.
 As a result, your ice cream will have a smoother texture and a more robust milky flavor.